-Silver membership gives you ongoing access to the latest personal finance tools, private support groups and member events, as well as one workshops (101 or 102).
+Silver membership gives you access to one workshop (101 or 102), the latest personal finance tools and member events.
 There is no annual charge.
-Workshop dates must be booked in advance, as they tend to sell out two or more weeks beforehand.*
+Workshop dates must be booked in advance, as they tend to sell out.*

 Based on the Dead Simple Saving 10 Steps to Financial Independence, Steve will personally take you through everything you need to do, explaining the basics and showing you the most practical path to saving and investing as an expat.

 Expat Saving & Investing 101: Mindset, Planning, Fixing & Saving

 The worst thing you can do with investing is jump in blindly and then freak out when the stock market takes a beating.
 Do the preparation first, put all your safety nets in place and feel much more confident about your current & future finances.
 Using your own numbers and our Excel workbook (no skills required!), you will develop your own detailed and customised plan.